spbreed/spbreed.github.io/markdown/ProtractorRunning.md

 1. [Install NodeJS server](http://nodejs.org/download/)
 2. ![Windows](../images/NodeJS_Install.png)
+3. Create a NodeJS project in Visual studio
-3. Install Protractor via Node Package Manager (NPM) (This is similar to NUGET)
+4. Install Protractor via Node Package Manager (NPM) (This is similar to NUGET)
-4. Install Selenium Server and update Web-Driver
+5. Install Selenium Server and update Web-Driver

 ````powershell
 # Install protractor from NPM.
 Run this on the node project folder